Release Date: September 23, 2020

-Mechanisms: cube drafting and placement, pattern building, set collection
+Mechanisms: gem drafting and placement, pattern building, set collection

 Editions: English, Russian